2025 Gangachara Hindu neighborhood attack: Reactions

 On 29 July, in six separate statements, the Communist Party of Bangladesh, the State Reform Movement, the Ain o Salish Kendra (ASK), the Human Rights Support Society (HRSS), Nari Pokkho, and the Bangladesh Student Federation condemned the incident.
 They described the attacks on Hindu homes in Gangachara as human rights violations and demanded justice.
 Similarly, the Socialist Party of Bangladesh (BASAD), the Bangladesh Mahila Parishad, and the Udichi Shilpigoshthi also expressed concern and condemnation in separate statements.
 The Bangladesh Hindu Buddhist Christian Unity Council likewise demanded justice for the attacks.

-Students of Jahangirnagar University organized a protest march, remarking that the incident was alarming not only for the Hindu community but for all people.
-At the same time, progressive teachers from various public universities issued statements demanding a fair trial of the incident.
+Students of Jahangirnagar University organized a protest march, stating that the incident was alarming not only for the Hindu community but for all people.
+At the same time, progressive teachers from various public universities issued statements demanding a fair trial regarding the incident.